rubenarakelyan/cssstatsapi/README.md

 See http://creativecommons.org/licenses/by-sa/3.0/ for the full licence text.

-Please note that data pulled from the API is licenced separately.
+Please note that data pulled by the API is licenced separately.